SorayaM123/Chipyard-Verilator-Using/README.md

 First, Create a direction for your Chipyard like the below command:

     $ mkdir chipyard
-Change your current working directory to the Chipyar:
+Change your current working directory to the Chipyard:

     $ cd chipyard/